P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Evaluation

-The performance gap between \sys{} and the SE:N, SN:N strategies show the importance of \textit{compute selection} especially in the context of modern NUMA servers.
-The SE:N strategy shows a decrease of 1.5$\times$ in performance over \sys{} in our oldest server, i.e., Intel Sandy Bridge.
-The gap widens upto 2.5$\times$ for the modern processors, i.e., Intel Skylake X and AMD EPYC Milan.
-This claim is further validated by the performance gap of 2$\times$ between \sys{} and the baselines for NVIDIA Grace Hopper that is a single-socket server with a single NUMA node.
-The only difference between the baselines and \sys{} lies in how the cores are scheduled to execute index operations for certain index slices.
-For NVIDIA Grace Hopper, \sys{} improves the cache efficiency of the B$^+$-Tree, and reduces the number of bus, memory accesses.
-This showcases the generalization capability of \sys{}'s PMU-centric learned agent.
-Depending on the scenario, \sys{} is able to optimize different criteria and learn better scheduling policies.
+The performance gap between \sys{} and SE:N, SN:N indicate how important the \textit{core scheduling policy} is, especially in the context of modern NUMA and Chiplet servers.
+The SN:N strategy yields $4.82\times, 3.12\times, 5.91\times, 3.08\times, 1.39\times$ performance degradation over \sys{} across the five testbed servers, respectively.
+This claim is further validated by the performance gap of 1.40$\times$ between \sys{} and the baselines for NVIDIA Grace Hopper that is a single-socket server with a single NUMA node.
+For the NVIDIA server, the only difference between the baselines and \sys{} lies in the core scheduling policy.
+All approaches follow the same data partitioning technique, as it is a single socket server.
+By learning a better core scheduling policy, \sys{} improves the B$^+$-Tree's cache efficiency, and reduces the number of bus and memory accesses.
+This showcases the adaptive capability of \sys{}'s PMU-centric learned agent.
+Depending on the scenario, \sys{} is able to optimize different hardware counters and learn better scheduling policies.

-Later in Figure~\ref{fig:ycsba_learned}, we evaluate the performance of \sys{}'s learned schedule against the SN:T strategies, that take both core scheduling and data placement into account. \sys{} not only learns scheduling strategies that exhibit robust performance across all the testbed NUMA servers, it also dominates the baselines.
-For example, in AMD EPYC Milan (4NPS), \sys{} outperforms the closest competitor by 1.1$\times$.
-Similar to the OS baselines, no single SN:T strategy exhibits robust performance across the NUMA servers for the read-write workload.
-For Intel processors, i.e., Skylake X and Sandy Bridge, the Grouped strategy yields better throughput.
-To the contrary, the chiplet-based AMD processors prefer a more randomized strategy.
-For example, the Spread and Random strategies are the closest competitors to \sys{} in AMD EPYC Milan processors.
+To further demonstrate \sys{'s} capability, we evaluate the performance of \sys{}'s learned schedule against different SN:T strategies, that take both core scheduling and data placement into account (cf. Figure~\ref{fig:ycsba_learned}). \sys{} dominates the baselines and outperforms the Grouped, Mixed, Spread and Random strategies by up to $3.09\%, 2.48\%, 3.27\%, 3.95\%$, respectively, across the five servers.
+Similar to the OS baselines, no single SN:T strategy exhibits the best performance across all the servers for the read-write workload.
+For example, the Random strategy yields better throughput in the AMD Milan: 1NPS processor.
+To the contrary, the Mixed strategy yields a better throughput in the AMD Milan: 4NPS and Intel Skylake X servers.
+The Grouped strategy yields a better throughput in the Intel Sandy Bridge server.
+Notice that the reported numbers for the random strategy is not a lower bound, as different random draws may yield outcomes worse than those reported in the paper.